Buffy the Vampire Slayer season 6: Plot

 The gang also begin to deal with The Trio, a group of nerds led by Warren Mears who use their technological and magical proficiency to attempt to kill or neutralize Buffy and take over Sunnydale, a goal they had in mind since the beginning of the season.
 The Trio often use monsters such as vampires and demons to assist them.
 Warren is shown to be the only competent villain of the group, and his capacity for evil is demonstrated by the attempted rape of his ex-girlfriend, which leads to her death.
-After Buffy thwarts his plans multiple times and the Trio break apart, Warren then attacks Buffy with a gun but accidentally kills Tara with a stray bullet.
+After Buffy thwarts his plans multiple times and the Trio break apart, Warren attacks Buffy with a gun but accidentally kills Tara with a stray bullet.
 Willow tries to resurrect Tara but fails.

 Tara's death causes Willow to descend into darkness and unleash all of her dark magical powers.
-Willow hunts down and kills Warren in vengeance.
+She hunts down and fatally flays Warren in revenge.
 Driven by grief, Willow fights and overpowers Buffy, who is forced to fight when she is unable to condone Willow's actions.
 Giles returns to help face Willow in battle and infuses her with light magic, tapping into her remaining humanity.
-This initially backfires when Willow feels the pain in everyone around the world and decides to destroy the world in order to end everyone's suffering.
-At the climax of the season, Xander prevents Willow from destroying the world by reminding her of their friendship and telling her that he loves her no matter what, the same way Tara did.
-She eventually breaks down, and the dark magic drains from her.
+This initially backfires when Willow feels the pain in everyone around the world and decides to destroy it in order to end everyone's suffering.
+At the climax of the season, Xander stops Willow by reminding her of their friendship and telling her that he loves her no matter what, the same way Tara did.
+She eventually breaks down crying in his arms, and the dark magic drains from her.
 Meanwhile, Buffy comes to terms with being alive again and promises to be there for her sister and friends.

-At the end of the season, after attacking and attempting to rape Buffy, a remorseful and traumatized Spike leaves Sunnydale and travels to Africa to see a demon and asks him to "make him to what he used to be" so that he can "give Buffy what she deserves".
+At the end of the season, after attacking and attempting to rape Buffy, a remorseful and confused Spike leaves Sunnydale and travels to Africa to see a demon and ask him to "make him to what he used to be" so that he can "give Buffy what she deserves".
 The audience is led to believe that he was referring to the freedom to be evil (unrestrained by his punishment chip) and thus able to kill Buffy; however, after passing a series of tests, Spike is rewarded with the restoration of his soul.